10 Old Movies That Changed Laws and Regulations

 You may be familiar with the disclaimer “No Animals Were Harmed or Injured in the Production of this Film.”
 Jesse James (1939) inspired the law granting films that disclaimer — a victory that began three years earlier with The Charge of the Light Brigade (1936), directed by Michael Curtiz.

-Though he’s now best known for Casablanca (1942), Curtiz became notorious for having 125 horses trip-wired for the film’s climax, where soldiers charge in against Russian forces.
-Twenty-five of those horses were either killed or euthanized due to severe injuries.
+Though he’s now best known for directing Casablanca (1942), Curtiz became notorious for having 125 horses trip-wired for the film’s climactic battle scene.
+Twenty-five of those horses were either killed on the spot or euthanized due to severe injuries.

 The film’s lead, Errol Flynn, contacted the ASPCA and had them come to the film set.
 The resulting public awareness of this cruel treatment led to an outcry, which got the attention of Congress.

 Audiences and lawmakers were already speaking out against animal cruelty in films by the time Jesse James was being filmed.
-For that movie, two horses were blindfolded, thrown off a cliff, and killed, resulting in new rules being enforced by The Humane Society of America.
+For that movie, two horses were blindfolded and thrown off a cliff, resulting in new rules being enforced by The Humane Society of America.

 It became a requirement for film sets involving animals to be supervised by a Humane Society representative.
 If the film meets the Humane Society’s standards, the end credits will include “No Animals Were Harmed or Injured in the Production of this Film."